 Finally, the tides began to shift when the U.S. government allowed states to start hemp agricultural programs in 2014.
 Then, in December 2018, the newly enacted U.S. Farm Bill² clarified the status of hemp and hemp byproducts (including CBD).
 This law made hemp legal.
-It also defined it as distinct from marijuana as long as the plant has less than 0.3% THC (the chemical in marijuana that is responsible for the high).

 *We will discuss where CBD comes from and its legal status later in the article.